VPP Application Instructions for the

 - Must include a proposed Designated Geographic Area (DGA) for VPP participation.

-A sample Participation Plan is included in the Mobile Workforce Application Instructions.
+A Sample Participation Plan is included in the Mobile Workforce Application Instructions on OSHA's VPP website.

 Pre-screening.
 An internal process, applicable to the mobile workforce and corporate ways to participate, to ensure and verify that sites/DGAs: